About the Breed

 There are any number of great sites that describe this incredible little creature... one of our favorites is the CFA website.

-Another dominate characteristic of this breed is their attachment to their people.
-It is unusual to find a Curl that does not want to be near their people much of the time.
-Our cats will lay next to us when we are watching TV, curled next to us and almost ALWAYS, with a paw casually draped over an arm or a leg.
-It's not enough to just lie NEXT to their people.
-They want to have that additional personal attachment.
+Another dominant characteristic of this breed is their attachment to their people.
+It is unusual to find a Curl who doesn't want to be near, or on, their people much of the time.
+Our cats will lay next to us when we watch TV, curled next to us and almost ALWAYS with a paw draped over and arm or a leg.
+It's not enough to just lay next to their people - they want to have that personal attachment.

 Their Origin

-This breed has been "hand built", starting with a mutuation in the domestic cat population, a female found in California in 1981.
-The female's ears were not straight, like other cats' ears, but were curled back.
+This breed is from a nutural spontaneous mutation from the domestic cat population.
+A female was discovered in Lakewood, California in 1981.
+This female's ears were not straight, like other cats' ears, but were curled back.

-The American Curl was first exhibited in 1983 and given championshhip recognition in 1987 by the Intenational Cat Association.
+The American Curl was first exhibited in 1983 and given championshhip recognition in 1987 by The International Cat Association (TICA).

 The American Curl took the cat fancier world by storm...

-American Curls will typically have a litters from 3 to 7 kittens.
+American Curls will typically have litters from 3 to 7 kittens.
 If two cats with curled ears are bred together, typically most, if not all the kittens will have curled ears.
-However, when an American Curl is bred to a cat with staight ears, typically about half the kittens will have curled ears and half will have straight ears.
+However, when an American Curl is bred to a cat with staight ears, typically some of the kittens will have curled ears and some will have straight ears.

 Typically, these kittens are not sold until they are almost 4 months old.
 This is one of the reasons.
 As a pet, the curl of the ears is not a major concern.
-But as a breeding or a show cat, the curl of the ears is HUGE!
+But as a show cat, the curl of the ears is HUGE!

 CURL CHARACTER